mariannap/PROBer_paper_analysis/README.md

 ##### Running time and memory usage measurement

-Please make sure that your server has at least 40 cores.
-In addition, please do not run any **Python** scripts when you try to repeat the analysis.
-Otherwise, the time/memory measurements might be inaccurate and/or the snakemake may crash.
+Please make sure that your server has at least 40 cores in order to make sure the time measurement is comparable to what we reported in our paper.